Patrick Quarcoo

 Patrick Quarcoo (born 23 May 1957), commonly known as PQ, is a Ghanaian-born, Kenya-based entrepreneur and media executive.
-He co-founded and served as CEO of the Radio Africa Group, an East African media conglomerate operating radio, television, print, and digital platforms in Kenya and Uganda.
+He co-founded and was CEO of the Radio Africa Group, an East African media conglomerate operating radio, television, print, and digital platforms in Kenya and Uganda.
 Quarcoo received the International Recognition Award at the 2012 Ghana UK-Based Achievement Awards.

 Early life and education

 Quarcoo was born in Cape Coast, Ghana, into a family that valued education and print media—his grandmother told him, “Book no lies,” inspiring his lifelong passion for journalism.

 He earned a Bachelor of Science in Administration from the University of Ghana (1977–1980).

 He completed an MBA at Alliance Manchester Business School (1984–1986), specializing in International Marketing and Corporate Strategy.

 In 2017, he attended Harvard University’s Senior Executive Program.

 Career

 Early journalism career

 After university, Quarcoo joined Reuters in Uganda, where he worked as a reporter throughout the 1990s.

 In 2000, he relocated to Nairobi to launch his own media venture with British journalist William Pike.